 This project, with its innovative use of local wood species and sustainable techniques, is an inspiring example of what is possible with the right collaboration and vision.
 The stage for the Gravel World Championship is not only a technical feat but also a powerful reminder of the value of our local forests.
 By giving a new destination to Black Pine wood, we contribute to a circular economy and a more sustainable use of natural resources.

-In our commitment to sustainability, LDCwood prioritizes wood from sustainably managed forests, certified by FSC®, PEFC, or OLB, such as Black Pine from the Brabant Forests.
+In our commitment to sustainability, LDCwood prioritizes wood from sustainably managed forests, certified by FSC®, PEFC, or OLB, such as Black Pine from the Forests of Brabant.
 This wood species fits perfectly within our sustainability vision and contributes to preserving biodiversity and healthy forests for future generations.

 With this first, we hope to pave the way for new applications of local wood.
 Vlaio aims to make the stage available to a broader audience, for both indoor and outdoor applications.
 Thus, the Black Pine, once intended for mining, can play a new role in the future of sustainable architecture and design.